wol-soft/php-json-schema-model-generator/docs/source/nonStandardExtensions/filter.rst

 The return type of the last applied filter will be used to define the type of the property inside the generated model (in the example one section above given above the method **getCreated** will return a DateTime object).
 Additionally the generated model also accepts the transformed type as input type.
 So **setCreated** will accept a string and a DateTime object.
 If an already transformed value is provided the filter which transforms the value will **not** be executed.

-For working models you must define the return type of your filter function as the implementation uses Reflection methods to determine whether a filter transforms a value or keeps the type (like the **trim** filter).
+If you write a custom transforming filter you must define the return type of your filter function as the implementation uses Reflection methods to determine to which type a value is transformed by a filter.

 Builtin filter
 --------------